dsrw/enu/README.md

 # Usage

 Move with WASD keys.
-Double jump to fly.
-Ctrl/Cmd+P to pause script evaluation, while still allowing movement.
+Double jump to toggle flying.
+Space and shift to go up and down while flying.
+Ctrl/Cmd+P to pause all scripts.
 Ctrl/Cmd+F to toggle fullscreen.
 ESC to grab/release mouse, and close editors.

 Ctrl/Cmd+Q to quit.
 Number keys to switch modes:

 1. Code Mode.
 Select objects to modify their code.
 Ctrl/Cmd+S to save.